Moneyzine.co.uk

 How much does it cost?

-Be mindful of the charges, as they can compound the same way returns do.
-There are three main fees to be mindful of;
+Be mindful of the charges, as they can compound in the same way investment returns do.
+Over time, even seemingly small fees can eat into your child’s pension savings.
+Below are the three main types of charges to keep an eye on:

 What is the market reach like?